 7.1 All candidates must pay the Student Services and Amenities Fee.
 Information about this fee, including payment options, is provided on the University website.

-7.2 Domestic candidates (Australian citizens, New Zealand citizens and Australian permanent residents) are eligible for a RTS place to support tuition fee liability.
-The Higher Education Support Act 2003 includes Research Training Scheme Conditions of Grant, such as student eligibility criteria.
-When RTS entitlement is exhausted, domestic candidates pay full tuition fees in accordance with the standard tuition fee schedule, processes and due dates.
+7.3 Domestic candidates (Australian citizens, New Zealand citizens and Australian permanent residents) pay tuition fees in accordance with the standard tuition fee schedule, processes and due dates.
 Information about domestic tuition fees, including payment options, is provided on the University website.
 Student Services and Engagement (Student Central) provides advice to domestic candidates about their tuition fee liability, including payment options.

-7.3 International candidates (candidates other than domestic candidates) pay tuition fees in accordance with standard international tuition fee schedule, processes and due dates.
+7.4 International candidates (candidates other than domestic candidates) pay tuition fees in accordance with standard international tuition fee schedule, processes and due dates.
 Information about international tuition fees is provided on the University website.
 USC International provides advice to international candidates about their tuition fee liability, including payment options.
+International students also pay for their Overseas Student Health Cover.
+International students on an externally funded scholarship are responsible for liaising with the funding provider for advice about extension to funding (if required).

 8. Candidate support